eduardbadillo-igrid/deep-readdir-extended/README.md

 declare function deepReaddirSync(dir: string, options?: Options): string[];
 ````

 For the sync version, the first parameter is a `string` reading the path of a directory.
 The second parameter is an optional object with options.
-This function returns an array of strings, each one being the path of a file.
+This function returns an array of object, each one containing the path of a file, the size and ctime.

 ### options